JavierBautistaOrtigosa/javascript-16-day-sprint/day01-basics/reference-day01.md

 - == vs ===: == does type coercion, === does strict comparison.
 - Uninitialized variables have the value undefined.
 - BigInt literals end with n.

+- **Question:**
+- What is type coercion?
+- What is strict comparison?
+- What is uninitialized variables?